eellpp/pubScratchpad/biz/advice.md

+In short term, the success of company would be dependent on market conditions, technology etc. On long term it is dependent on core skills of the person leading it.
+The material success of a company can be seen as a symptom of the personality traits of person leading the firm.
+For a startup, the person leading it should have deep unassailable charecterstics of profit seeking.
+This single strong personality trait will guide him through various decision making during early years of company.
+Like a craftsman moulding a claypot, the inner traits of the person would shape the company , chasing profit, as the force to to find ways in keeping the company alive and sustainable.

+The weaker this trait gets in the leading person, the higher the chances of dithering.

+As we go through different stages of life, our inclination towards these inner traits changes.
+It is through self evaluation, we need to realize where we are.
+A hardworking, kind and responsible person could that it takes much longer time and heavier effort to reach the same monetary goals than a profit seeking, egoistical person.
+An the latter person could find it similary hard in other endeavors

+---
 Companies can be analysed based on where you are, and where you are going.
 - `where you are` : Is the net revenue, profit you make
 - `where you are going` : Is the yearly growth rate.